acro5piano/graphql-rest-proxy/README.md

 We all know GraphQL is great, so you want to move from REST API to GraphQL.

-However, it requires a lot of effort to replace your current REST api with a brand new GraphQL server.
+However, it requires a lot of effort to replace your current REST API with a brand new GraphQL server.

 `graphql-rest-proxy` comes in to address this issues.
-It proxies GraphQL to REST api according to the defined schema.
+It proxies GraphQL to REST API according to the defined schema.

 # Usage